cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/advanced-installer/configure-and-install-dcos.md

 In this step you create a YAML configuration file that is customized for your environment.
 DCOS uses this configuration file during installation to generate your cluster installation files.
 In these instructions we assume that you are using ZooKeeper for shared storage.

 1. From the bootstrap node, run this command to create a hashed password for superuser authentication, where `<superuser_password>` is the superuser password.
-Use the hashed password key for the `superuser_password_hash` parameter in your `config.yaml` file.
+Save the hashed password key for use in the `superuser_password_hash` parameter in your `config.yaml` file.

         $ sudo bash dcos_generate_config.ee.sh --hash-password <superuser_password>